 1Therefore I urge you, brethren, by the mercies of God, to present your bodies a living and holy sacrifice, acceptable to God, which is your spiritual service of worship.
 2And do not be conformed to this world, but be transformed by the renewing of your mind, so that you may prove what the will of God is, that which is good and acceptable and perfect.

-We are helped in our worship by great songs and hymns that put into musical form great theology, describing God in profound ways by engaging the emotional power of music with the intelligent rehearsing to God of His ways and attributes.
-Gifted writers use poetic verse that conveys truth in ways that plain prose cannot touch.
+We are helped in our worship by glorifying Him in great songs and hymns that put into musical form great theology, describing God and particularly His Son, the Lord Jesus Christ in profound ways, engaging the emotional power of music with the intelligent rehearsing of God’s ways and attributes.
+Gifted writers and composers use poetic verse that conveys truth in ways that plain prose cannot touch.
 We include here one example by Graham Kendrick, extolling the incarnation of Jesus Christ with the combined attributes of meekness and majesty:

 Meekness and majesty, manhood and deity